dortania/Getting-Started-With-ACPI/Desktops/desktop-ec.md

 * `_CRS` (Current Resource Settings)
 * `_GPE` (General Purpose Events)

+Note if you have an STA Method as well, see below: [STA Edge Case](/Desktops/desktop-ec.md#sta-edge-case)

 > What happens if no `PNP0C09` show up?

 So what this means: EC faking is not mandatory for booting, instead only **recommended for proper USB power**.